 You might be eager to make the leap from picture books to chapter books during story time with your kids — after all, you probably have favorites from your own childhood!

 It’s a good idea: Reading chapter books aloud to your child introduces them to equally enriching yet more complex storytelling that helps develop inferential reading skills.
-You can start reading early chapter books as soon as preschool, says Karen Baicker, publisher for family and community engagement at Scholastic.
+The great news is that you can start reading early chapter books as soon as preschool, says Karen Baicker, executive director of the Yale Child Study Center-Scholastic Collaborative for Child & Family Resilience and publisher for Family and Community Engagement (FACE) at Scholastic.

 “You are building listening skills and the awareness of an arc of storytelling,” says Baicker.
 “Introducing chapter books will also excite young children who have seen their older siblings reading them.”